catseye/tideay/README.markdown

     bit of a hack, and hashbang-sniffing will improve in the future.)
 *   No tooltips (they don't show up on hover for me anyway.)
 Controls are documented in this README for now.
-*   The tab key is disabled in the editing pane, for now.
+*   In the editing pane, pressing the tab key inserts two spaces for now.

 Wishlist
 --------